ofti01/jwt-spring-security/README.md

 ## Description

 In this application, we build spring boot application thats supports Token based Authentication with JWT.
-Then, we dockerize it and run on multi container docker application with postgresql.
+Then, we dockerize it and run it with postgresql using docker compose.

 ## Getting Started